MainulDip/AndroidDevStudy/Android-Studio-Tricks.md

 ### Notes on adding Dependencies:
 * First add the root/project level `build.gradle` requirements and build/sync.
 Then add all other module level gradle requirements.

+### Importing Helper Not Working:
+1. write the full function name and call (ie, functionName()), then check if there is any help from the IDE
+2. add or inspect if the correct dependency is there in build.gradle
+3. manually add import like `library.package.name.*` the try again

 ### Changing Project Name:
 => From Studio's project tab as `Android`, refactor all occurrence by selecting `com.something.<packagename>` to new name.
 => Also change app level build.gradle's `applicationID` and `namespace` with valid format (no dash `-`, use underscore `_`)